Image

 The dentist or hygienist [students] are when they first graduate is nothing compared to what they are five, six years down the road: they need to keep growing.

-The institutional benefit here is clear.
-For colleges and universities to maintain a strong reputation in the healthcare sector, their graduates need to be confident clinicians capable of long-term development.
-After all, as Dr. Kessler suggests, continued growth is essential.
-In this light, the self-directed learning skills conferred through reverse teaching are set to become a key marker of program quality, with significant implications for institutional competitiveness and standing.
+For colleges and universities to maintain a strong reputation in the healthcare sector, their graduates need to be capable of long-term development.
+After all, as Dr. Kessler suggests, continued growth and learning throughout their careers is essential.

 SEE SELF-DIRECTED LEARNING IN ACTION | ‘Simulation Spotlight: Local Anesthetic in Dental Education Q&A’